All Episodes

 Do you think Senator McCain is a conservative?

-I mean, where were these uh these questions stop anyway?
+I mean, where were these?

-Um, the Reverend Jackson's against this.
+Anyway, the Reverend Jackson's against this.

-That's the one of the fun.
+That's one of the fun.

-Reverend Jackson's against this.
+Reverend Jackson is against this.

-Um, a couple other headlines.
+A couple other headlines.

-Oh, and folks, by the way, programming note, I will not be here tomorrow.
+Oh, and folks, by the way, programming note: I will not be here tomorrow.

-Um I've got I cannot avoid tomorrow, and it happens when the program is on.
+I cannot avoid tomorrow, and it happens when the program is on.

-We have Jason Lewis coming in here.
+We have Jason Lewis coming in here, but I will be back on Monday.

-Jason can handle this tomorrow with what's coming up on February 5th and the uh Super Duper Tuesday.
+Jason can handle this tomorrow with what's coming up on February 5th and the Super Duper Tuesday.

-But because of that, like the Hutch, just sent me a note, said enough politics.
+But because of that, like the Hutch just sent me a note, said enough politics.

-It says talk Super Bowl.
+It says, talk Super Bowl.

 I just got an instant message from Brian.